-The Joy of Making Cakes is Central to Customers' Happiness The theme of this issue is the job of a patissier.
+The theme of this issue is the job of a patissier.
 Three first year students of Minato city's Koryo Jr. High School visited Ms. Mizuka Brosseau, who works at La Precieuse, a patisserie in Minami Azabu.
-How did you become a patissier?

 I loved baking confectionaries from when I was a child, but I didn't think I would become a patissier at that time.
 I went to university and then travelled abroad, and then I began to realize that I didn't want to do the same thing as everyone else.
 That was about when I started taking a night course on patisserie: I realized that this work suited me and decided to pursue it as a career.
 How can you become a patissier?